nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 * `add n/John Doe p/98765432 e/johnd@example.com a/John street, block 123, #01-01`
 * `add n/Betsy Crowe t/friend e/betsycrowe@example.com a/Newgate Prison p/1234567 t/criminal`

+> **Note:** Currently UniMate does not support the use of forward-slash in the name of contacts (e.g. s/o).
+The developers understand this, and we hope to add support for accepting forward-slashes in the contact's name in a future release.

 ![addCommand](images/addCommand.png)

 In the example, after executing